vikingeducation/prep_basics/test-yourself-answers.md

 #### What does a Web Developer do?

-A web developer's job is very hands-on, and can vary wildly from person to person.
+A web developer's job is very hands-on and can vary wildly from person to person.
 Generally, a web developer's job involves a lot of planning, building websites or web apps from the ground up, deploying them, and maintaining them by fixing bugs or optimizing the code.

 In other words, a web developer plays the role of both an architect and handyman, but their work lives in the cloud.